 9. Dedicate time to training new and current employees about call quality monitoring.
 Simply handing employees a script and expecting them to read and adhere to it will not be very effective to your customer service quality efforts.
 Implement several training techniques, such as listening to and rating calls as a group and role playing.

 10. Finally make sure that mangers, call quality monitors and employees all understand the underlying reasoning behind call quality monitoring and why a standard is important.
 A call that is answered in a timely fashion, handled quickly and that makes the calling customer happy or satisfied, is the perfect model.
-Employees need to understand how sticking to this model using your company’s call structure it vital.
+Employees need to understand how sticking to this model and using a standard call structure is vital.

-Contact us to learn more about how our web-based CallFinder call recording and monitoring solutions can work for you!
+Contact us to learn more about how our cloud-based call monitoring solution can work for you!
+Or schedule a demo!